Testing Separability of High-Dimensional Covariance Matrices: Miscellaneous Figures and Tables

 where $n_1,\ldots,n_k\geq 1$ are fixed numbers in $n$, $M=\sum_{i=1}^k n_i$, $a_1\geq \cdots \geq a_k>1$ are fixed spike values, with $\sigma^2$ known.
 Let $\tilde{S}=\Sigma^{1/2}S\Sigma^{1/2}$ for the symmetric square root $\Sigma^{1/2}$ of $\Sigma$.
 Denote the eigenvalues of $\tilde{S}$ by $\ell_1\geq \cdots \geq \ell_M$ corresponding to the spike eigenvalues of $\Sigma$, and let $\mathcal{J}_i=\set{\sum_{j=1}^{i-1}n_i+1,\ldots,\sum_{j=1}^in_j}$ for $j=1,\ldots,k$.
 Under the regime where $p/n\rightarrow\gamma\in(0,\infty)$ as $n\rightarrow\infty$, \cite{baik2006} derived the sample eigenvalue bias, as follows (see Theorem 1.1--1.2 of \cite{baik2006}): for $j\in \mathcal{J}_i$,

 We examine whether the above result holds when $\Sigma$ is a core covariance matrix with a rank$-r$ partial isotropic structure, focusing on $r=1,2$.
 To align with the assumption of $\Sigma$, we set $\lambda=1/(1+rc/p_1p_2)$ for a constant $c>0$.
-As shown in Section \ref{sec5:illus}, if $r=1$ or $r=2$ with $p_1\neq p_2$, the ratio of each spike eigenvalue to the non-spike eigenvalue is $1+c$ for the chosen $\lambda$.
+By Corollary \ref{sec4.1.cor1}, the ratio of each spike eigenvalue to the non-spike eigenvalue is $1+c$ for the chosen $\lambda$.
 Although the ratio is not constant in $p$ with the same choice of $\lambda$ if $p_1=p_2$ and $r=2$, we still consider such a $\lambda$ as the ratio is bounded in $p$.
 We take $c\in\set{0.2,0.8,1.2,1.8,2.4}$ and $(p_1,p_2,n)$ such that $p/n=1/4$ .
-Given $c$ and $(p_1,p_2,n)$, we randomly generate a core covariance matrix $C$ according to Proposition \ref{sec4.1:prop1}, and generate a sample covariance matrix $\check{S}$ of the data generated from $N_{p_1\times p_2}(0,C)$.
+Given $c$ and $(p_1,p_2,n)$, we randomly generate a core covariance matrix $A$ according to Theorem \ref{sec4.1.thm1}, and generate a sample covariance matrix $\check{S}$ of the data generated from $N_{p_1\times p_2}(0,C)$.
 We then compute the sample core eigenvalues corresponding to the spike eigenvalues.
-Repeating this procedure $1000$ times, we compute the mean of sample core eigenvalues across $1000$ iterations and compare it with the almost sure limits of sample eigenvalue by \cite{baik2006}.
+Repeating this procedure $1000$ times, we compute the mean of the sample core eigenvalues across $1000$ iterations and compare it with the almost sure limits of the sample eigenvalues by \cite{baik2006}.
 Tables \ref{secB.table1}--\ref{secB.table3} report the mean of sample core eigenvalues across $1000$ iterations and the almost sure limits of the sample eigenvalue by \cite{baik2006}.
 The results suggest that the sample eigenvalue bias by \cite{baik2006} may also hold for the sample core eigenvalue.

-We conclude this section with the figures that numerically verify the results of Corollary \ref{cor1} and Theorem \ref{sec4.3:eig}, as well as the table that demonstrates the consistency of $T_3$.
-To verify Corollary \ref{cor1}, we generate the test statistic $T_1$ with $(p_1,p_2,n)=(72,72,1296)$ with $1000$ simulations, and assess whether the empirical distribution of the simulated $T_1$ resembles type$-1$ Tracy-Widom law ($TW_1$) in Figure \ref{secB.figure2}.
-Likewise, for each $(p_1,p_2,n)\in\set{(20,20,1600),(20,40,1600),(20,40,400),(40,40,400)}$, Figure \ref{secB.figure3} compares the empirical distribution of the simulated $\bar{T}_3$ across $1000$ simulations with $N(0,1)$.
-For Figures \ref{secB.figure2}--\ref{secB.figure3}, it can be seen that the empirical distributions approximate the limiting laws $TW_1$ and $N(0,1)$, respectively, well.
-Lastly, Table \ref{secB.table4} reports the mean of simulated $T_3$ across $1000$ simulations with the same selected values of $(p_1,p_2,n)$, along with the limiting value of $T_3$ in probability, denoted by $\tau$.
-This supports the consistency of $T_3$.